bancobpi/general-documentation/docs/1-whitepaper.md

   }
 }
 ```
-> Note that the response code **HTTP 200** means that the result fits on a single page; if a **HTTP 206** code is returned, then it means the result is a partial content (in relation to the whole result), that is, there will be more pages to show.
-Even the last page will return **HTTP 206**.
-The way to see if we are on the last page is to check if there is the **next.** attribute in the response header.
+> Ensure that the response code **HTTP 200** is employed for all returned pages; using the **HTTP 206** code is inappropriate for pagination.
+To determine if we are on the last page, it is advisable to check for the presence of the **next** attribute in the response header.

 ### 4.3 Audit